Juanma1313/filarmony/README.md

     - [x] The Home main menu option is highlighted
     - [x] No content menu option is highlighted
   - About Us Page
-    - [x] The about-us text is centered
+    - [x] The "About Us" text is centered
-    - [x] The About-us main menu option is highlighted
+    - [x] The "About Us" main menu option is highlighted
   - Sign Up Page
-    - [x] The sign Up form is centered
+    - [x] The "Sign Up" form is centered
-    - [x] The Sign-Up main menu option is highlighted
+    - [x] The "Sign Up" main menu option is highlighted

 - Tablets & big moviles (width screen resolution smaller than 768 horizontal pixels )
   - All pages
     - [x] No horizontal scrolling needed
-    - [-] Main/Navigation menu is horizontal on the side of the logo This is correct down to 376px, but the menu is still usable.
+    - [-] Main/Navigation menu is horizontal on the side of the logo.
+          (This is correct down to 376px, but the menu is still usable)
-    - [x] Logo scales correctly
+    - [x] Logo image and text scales correctly
     - [x] Contact information is displayed bellow the social network icon links
     - [x] Contact information is displayed centered
-    - [-] social network icon links are displayed centered This is correct down to 348px, but the links arfe still usable.
+    - [-] Social network icon links are displayed centered.
+          (This is correct down to 348px, but the links are still usable)
   - Landing Page
     - [x] Centered "content-menu"
-    - [x] Centered with-us" section
+    - [x] Centered "with-us" section
-    - [x] The Home main menu option is highlighted
+    - [x] The "Home" main menu option is highlighted
-    - [x] No content menu option is highlighted
+    - [x] No "content-menu" option is highlighted
   - About Us Page
-    - [x] The about-us text is centered
+    - [x] The "About Us" text is centered
-    - [x] The About-us main menu option is highlighted
+    - [x] The "About Us" main menu option is highlighted
   - Sign Up Page
-    - [x] The sign Up form is centered
+    - [x] The "sign Up" form is centered
-    - [x] The Sign-Up main menu option is highlighted
+    - [x] The "Sign Up" main menu option is highlighted

 ### Unfixed Bugs